samuelvanderwaal/metaboss/README.md

 metaboss decode mint --list-file <LIST_FILE> -o <OUPUT_DIRECTORY>
 ```

-The JSON file should be an array of mint accounts to be decoded:
+The JSON list file should be an array of mint accounts to be decoded:

 ```json
 ["xSy...", "Cnb..." ...]